-Petra is interested in equality issues, in minorities and their culture as well as in historic representations of difference that still influence our norms and ideas today.
+Petra is interested in matters of equality, in minorities and their culture, as well as in historic representations of difference that still influence our norms and ideas today.

 “For me, writing is a way to try to understand the world, as well as a way to construct a world.
 Writing creates communication simultaneously on many different levels: a small detail can be just that to one reader, but to others it can create a possibility for a new deep connection and understanding.”